rohithmukku/deep_rl/README.md

 # Deep Reinforcement Learning Methods

-This repository contains implementations of some popular DRL methods.
+This repository contains implementations of some of the popular DRL methods.

 ## Methods